neuripss2020/kccotgan/README.md

-# Quantized Conditional COT-GAN for Video Prediction
+# Conditional COT-GAN for Video Prediction with Kernel Smoothing

 This repository contains an implementation and further details of Quantized Conditional COT-GAN (QCCOT-GAN).